-- When adding the dry ingredients to the wet ingredients for this Ginger Snap recipe I like to use a large sieve.
-I lie the sieve over top of the bowl that contains the wet ingredients and add all the dry ingredients on top.
+- When adding the dry ingredients to the wet ingredients I like to use a large sieve that can rest on top of the large mixing bowl.
+Lie the sieve on top of the wet ingredient bowl and add all the dry ingredients on top.
 Then gently stir the dry ingredients through the sieve and into the wet.
 This way you know all the spices are combined evenly and there will not be any flour clumps.

-If you like this recipe as much as my family does please give it a 5 star rating.
+Like this recipe as much as my family does?
+Please give it a 5-star rating.

 - 2 cups pastry flour

 - 1 1/2 cup white sugar divided 1 cup for batter, 1/2 cup to roll balls into

 - 3/4 cup vegetable oil